pnp/sp-starter-kit/README.md

 ![](assets/images/components/ext-classification.png) | [Site Classification](documentation/components/ext-classification.md) | Renders a header with site classification information. | [code](solution/src/extensions/siteClassification/SiteClassificationApplicationCustomizer.ts)
 Not available | Tab Page | Renders a header with links between two different pages in the site. | [code](solution/src/extensions/tabPage/TabPageApplicationCustomizer.ts)

+## Support and SLA for this project

+Following statements apply across all of the PnP samples and solutions, including samples, core component(s) and solutions, like SharePoint Starter Kit.

+- PnP guidance and samples are created by Microsoft & by the Community
+- PnP guidance and samples are maintained by Microsoft & community
+- PnP uses supported and recommended techniques
+- PnP is an open-source initiative by the community – people who work on the initiative for the benefit of others, have their normal day job as well
+- PnP is NOT a product and therefore it’s not supported by Premier Support or other official support channels
+- PnP is supported in similar ways as other open source projects done by Microsoft with support from the community by the community
+- There are numerous partners that utilize PnP within their solutions for customers.
+Support for this is provided by the Partner.
+When PnP material is used in deployments, we recommend being clear with your customer/deployment owner on the support model

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a